 Just a heads-up that some of the services we’re reviewing here have affiliate partnerships with us, so we may earn a commission if you visit one of them and buy something.
 You can read more about how this works at https://techboomers.com/how-to-support-techboomers.

 How to change your Google Search settings

 Click on your web browser’s address bar and type in www.google.com.

 When you reach the main page, click Settings in the lower-right corner, and then click Search Settings.

 The first tab that will come up is of settings that affect your Search Results.
 You can click on that phrase to select this tab if you go to another one.
-Click on the buttons in the screenshot below to get an explanation of some of the settings.
+The explanations below the screenshot will tell you what each of the features at each number means.

 – Only if my computer is fast enough: this will automatically turn Instant Results on or off based on how smoothly your computer and Internet connection are running.